Alexhuszagh/lexical-float-format/README.md

 ```

 `value` can be either a value or an array of values, in which case of an array, will check that all have the same result or an error will occur, notifying that more complex logic is required.

+Additional settings, such as language compiler versions and lang versions can be specified such as in [config.toml](/config.toml).